sajjadghorbani80/WebOnline-Game/README.md

 7. Change server port (optional)<br>
 By default, the server uses port 80.
 Follow the steps below to change it:<br>
-7-1.
-Create a file named ".env" (Pay attention to its starting dot) in the server folder.<br>
+7-1. in the server folder you can find a config file named ".env".<br>
 7-2.
 Open it with a Text Editor, then paste the following value inside it and save:<br>

 ```bash